Top 10 Disney Dining Plan Table Service Credit Values

 We think Chefs de France is good, but doesn’t quite live up to the hype.
 It’s a very popular restaurant among Walt Disney World guests, which can be a double-edged sword.
 The restaurant tries to turn tables over as quickly as possible to seat everyone, making efficiency the name of the game here, which can lead to inconsistent meals and streamlined food prep.
 Chefs de France is still worth giving a try, just don’t go in expecting fine French dining.

-7. Tutto Italia – Another World Showcase option in the Italy pavilion, Tutto Italia may or may not make the list for the 2024 Disney Dining Plan.
+7. Tutto Italia – Another World Showcase option in the Italy pavilion, Tutto Italia may or may not make the list for the Disney Dining Plan depending upon when you dine here.
 The menu here changes a lot, and we strongly suspect that has been dictated by the DDP in the past (especially Free Dining).
 It seems like when that is being offered, a few of the $40+ items are not on the menu.

 If the Manzo Brasato, Bistecca, or swordfish are on the menu, this is a very high ranking restaurant thanks to those and excellent Italian decadent desserts and overpriced alcohol.
 If those items are not on the menu, Tutto Italia might fall right off the list, depending upon what is on the menu.